Sdc97/JavaToMips/Phase3/Phase3report.md

 ## Requirements and specifications

 In this part of the project, we were required to translate the Vapor language to the Vapor-M language, In this phase the diffrences to the Vapor in previus phases is vapor provides local variables, Vapor-M provides registers and stacks.
-The local variables should be mapped to registers and run-time stack elements with the difrences in which a Vapor-M uses registers and stack memory instead of local variables.
+The local variables should be mapped to registers and run-time stack elements with the difrences is, Vapor-M uses registers and stack memory instead of local variables.

 We have 23 register to use instead of local variables which they are global to all functions.
 In order to following MIPS calling convention, we using following registrs: using $s0..$s7 registers for general use callee-saved, $t0..$t8 for general use caller-saved, $a0..$a3 for reserved for argument passing, $v0 for returning a result from a call, and temporary registers for loading values from the stack.